GMHA Player Evaluation Policy (Guelph Minor Hockey Association)

 Efforts should be made to ensure that players are evaluated and selected in a fair and objective manner.
 This includes but is not limited to:

--Ensuring that no parents from within the age group are participating in the tryout process.
+· Ensuring that no parents from within the age group are participating in the evaluation process.

 Independent Evaluators

 The Head Coach is required to provide at least one (1) impartial evaluator.
-That evaluator must attest to having no conflict of interest in the age group of players at which they are evaluating, must be presented to the GMHA Player Development Committee in advance of tryouts, and must be approved by the Committee as an evaluator.
+That evaluator must attest to having no conflict of interest in the age group of players at which they are evaluating, must be presented to the Director of Hockey Operations in advance of evaluations, and must be approved by the Director of Hockey Operations as an evaluator.

 Additional evaluators, to be presented and approved in the same manner, may be provided by the Head Coach and/or GMHA to support the player selection process.

-A GMHA Skills Coach will be assigned to each age group to offer additional input, and to support coaches in their player evaluations.
+A GMHA Skills Coach or alternative coach will be assigned to each age group to offer additional input, and to support coaches in their player evaluations.

-Non-parent Assistant Coaches who do not have a conflict of interest with any player in the tryout process can work in conjunction with the Head Coach during the tryout process.
+Non-parent Assistant Coaches who do not have a conflict of interest with any player in the evaluation process can work in conjunction with the Head Coach during the evaluation process.

 All of these impartial evaluators will work to support the Head Coach in the selection of players who will be offered positions on the team.

-NOTE – An impartial evaluator is defined as an individual (non-parent and not related to a player in the tryout process) who has adequate hockey knowledge, experience, and expertise.
+NOTE – An impartial evaluator is defined as an individual (non-parent and not related to a player in the evaluation process) who has adequate hockey knowledge, experience, and expertise.

 Offers of Positions

-Players will be offered positions on the team via an OMHA Offer of Commitment.
+Players will be offered positions on the team via an OMHA Offer of Commitment through the Hockey Canada Registration system.

-A GMHA player that is offered a position on a GMHA Representative Team is required to sign an OMHA Offer of Commitment within 14 days to accept the offer.
-If the Offer of Commitment is not signed, the Head Coach, at his/her discretion, may release the player from the team and offer the position to another player previously released.
+A GMHA player that is offered a position on a GMHA Representative Team is required to sign an OMHA Offer of Commitment to accept the offer.
+If the Offer of Commitment is not signed after 48 hours of it being offered, the Head Coach, at his/her discretion, may rescind the Offer of Commitment and offer it to another player.

 Releases

-In this context, the term "release" refers to the process of players not being offered a roster spot on a particular team and moving down in level from AAA to AA to A to BB.
+In this context, the term "release" refers to the process of players not being offered a roster spot on a particular team.
 All player releases are to be handled via the team page on the GMHA website.
-Families will receive a login password as well as instructions on how to access the tryout list after each tryout session.
+Families will receive a login password as well as instructions on how to access the evaluation list after each evaluation session.

 NOTE – Head Coaches should not recruit players from other associations to play in Guelph where rules prevent them from doing so.
 If you are contacted by a player or parent about trying out for your team, please refer them to their own association so that they can determine eligibility.